EdX does not support this tool.

 <p><iframe name="moleculeiframe" src="https://path_to_folder/MoleculeViewerFiles/MoleculeViewer.html" width="500" height="500"></iframe></p>

-path_to_file with the URL of your file hosting site.
-For example, the line may look like the following:
+path_to_folder with the URL of your file hosting site.
+The

 <p><iframe name="moleculeiframe" src="https://myfiles.example.com/MoleculeViewerFiles/MoleculeViewer.html" width="500" height="500"></iframe></p>

-Click OK to close the HTML Source Code box, and then click Save to save the component.
+Select OK to close the HTML Source Code box, and then select Save.